Security Controls for AI Stacks

 RAG poisoning defenses(no dedicated page)Gap — still open

-2026-04-30 update: AI-BOM: AI Bill of Materials page now documents the AI Bill of Materials control (static + runtime, CycloneDX format, Miggo runtime discovery pattern).
-Supply Chain Security for Agentic AI covers the multi-layer supply chain defense model (registry scanning → pre-install scanning → checksum verification → cognitive file integrity → behavioral drift detection).
-Cognitive file integrity (SHA-256 monitoring of SOUL.md, IDENTITY.md, Brain Git rollback) is a new agentic-specific category unique to this source.
+Three Q1 2026 incidents are pure supply-chain compromises: ClawHavoc, SANDWORM_MODE npm worm, and LiteLLM Supply Chain Compromise.
+The AI-BOM page documents the AI Bill of Materials control (static and runtime, CycloneDX format, Miggo runtime-discovery pattern), and Supply Chain Security for Agentic AI covers the multi-layer defense model: registry scanning, pre-install scanning, checksum verification, cognitive file integrity, and behavioral drift detection.
+Cognitive file integrity (SHA-256 monitoring of SOUL.md and IDENTITY.md, Brain Git rollback) is an agentic-specific category from that source.

-What the Frameworks Cover (and Don’t)
+What the frameworks cover (and don’t)

 FrameworkLayers covered wellLayers under-covered